The Best Wood Chippers Tested in 2023

 Cutting Blades

-Wood chippers use one or both of two cutting-blade types to grind up yard waste: fixed blades, also called knives, or hinged blades, sometimes called hammers.
+Wood chippers use one or both of two cutting-blade types to grind up yard waste: fixed blades, also called knives; or hinged blades, sometimes called hammers.
 The most commonly used material for both blade types is hardened chromium-alloy steel.
 Steel tends to bend rather than chip and may be resharpened numerous times before it needs to be replaced.

 A wood chipper’s ability to cut through material fed into the machine is a key factor.
 Shoppers will want to think about how they’ll use their wood chipper.
 An electric wood chipper will be fine for small branches and clippings.
 These devices usually shred branches up to 2 inches in diameter across the widest point.
-Those dealing with larger material should consider a gas or PTO chipper, which may be able to shred materials up to 4 inches in diameter.
+Those dealing with larger material will want to consider a gas or PTO chipper, which may be able to shred materials up to 4 inches in diameter.
 Some commercial wood chipper models cut through branches up to 7 inches in diameter, though these cost significantly more than the average residential wood chipper.

 Torque